wp-plugins/rs-members/readme.txt

 = Registration: =

-The directions of using the shortcode for registration in post and page are given below :
+The directions of using the shortcode for registration in post and page are given below:

 <code>
 [rsmembers-registration]
 </code>

-Directions of using registration shortcode  in custom template :
+Directions of using registration shortcode  in custom template:

 <code>
 <?php echo do_shortcode( '[rsmembers-registration]' ); ?>